As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-- Formulated to absorb fluids faster than water
+- Formulated to replenish electrolytes faster than some powders

 Pros